Frequently Asked Questions: Written in 2012, *Updated in 2013, 2016, and 2017.

 Q: But their stadium is far from the school and they have to share it with another school.
 Doesn’t Reynolds deserve their own stadium closer to school?

-A. No. During such austere times, our public schools must follow more feasible practices.
+No. During such austere times, our public schools must follow more feasible practices.
 Our State Board of Education published a study in 2000 that recommended, among other economical and sustainable practices, high schools share outdoor athletic facilities.
 Reynolds current shared stadium and adjacent practice field (on Hanes Park public property) proudly meets these state recommendations.

 See Public Schools of North Carolina State Board of Education: Making Current Trends in School Design Feasible, November 2000 See in particular the first paragraph on page 37, quoted below: